Team

 - all of this done in a sound, scientific and reproducible manner.

-The expectation is that you will do the bulk of the work over a period of 4 years (6 months for MSc).
-The first and second year is usual to not publish anything, as you need to become a world-expert in your topic and that necessarily takes time (be patient,… more than you might think).
-Based on your research, it is usual to communicate results in about three manuscripts (one paper for MSc is an excellent outcome).
-You will also be expected to present your work at a thesis defence, therefore, presentation skills are essential to graduate with a good PhD/MSc.
-We will practice them on weekly meetings.
+The expectation is that you will do the bulk of the work over a period of 4 years (6 months for MSc studies).
+During the first and second years is usual to not publish anything, this is normal!,… you are in the process to become a world-expert in your topic and that necessarily takes time (be patient with your progression,… more than you might think).
+Based on your research, it is usual to communicate results in approx. three manuscripts (one paper for MSc is an excellent outcome).
+You will also be expected to present your work at conferences and a thesis defence, therefore, presentation skills are essential to graduate with a good PhD/MSc.
+We will practice those skills during our weekly meetings.

 Team alumni